laws-africa/indigo/docs/guide/documents.rst

 Tags are a powerful way to group and manage documents however you need to.
 You can add as many tags as you like to a document.

-Change a document's tags by clicking on the document name and changing them in the ``Basic details`` section of the properties page.
+Change a document's tags by clicking on the document name and changing them in the **Basic details** section of the Properties page.

 You can filter the documents to show only those with one or more tags.
 To do so, click the tag in the list of tags on the right.